How to Handle Angry Customer Calls in a Call Center?

 Apologizing 🙏 makes a big difference.
 Therefore, it’s very important that you apologize to customers when something unexpected happens.

-While dealing with angry customers, it is important to reassure them that you understand their concerns and are deeply sorry that the issue occurred.
+When you handle upset customers, it is important to reassure them that you understand their concerns and are deeply sorry that the issue occurred.

 As a result, they will feel validated and calm down.
 Demonstrating the validity of their concerns will help you resolve the situation faster, and you’ll also help them understand that you’re not the cause of the problem.